-As educational professionals we have an understanding of each child's individual circumstances, which may include SEND and or behavioural challenges.
+As educational professionals we understand each child's individual circumstances, which may include SEND and or behavioural challenges.
 Therefore, with that unique and confidential insight, we will apply consequences and sanction based on our professional judgement.
 We would ask parents to take this into consideration when making a judgment on the consequences applied to another child.
 Nor would we discuss the individual circumstances relating to another child.